elixir-europe-training/ELIXIR-TrP-TeSS/docs/chapters/chapter_02.md

 You will also see a button to log out of TeSS.

-## 2.2 Scenario 4: Manual registration of a training event in TeSS
+## Scenario 4: Manual registration of a training event in TeSS

-TODO: move to Scenario 7?
+`TODO: move to Scenario 7?`
 A training event in TeSS is described by the BioSchemas profile CourseInstance, while the schema.org Event profile is something different.
 So, let’s start this session pointing out a few differences of each profile:

 An unique event such as a congress, symposium, webinar will be classified using the Event profile in Schemas.org, while the Bioschemas Course profile is attached to a unit of teaching that typically lasts one or more academic terms, is led by one or more instructors (teachers or professors), and has a fixed roster of students.
 A course usually covers an individual subject.
 Such a course will be linked to several course instances that happen at different moments, locations and might be also subjected to updates and small differences in the material.
 A course and/or course instance should be linked to a course material, that represents the content of this course/course instance.
 In TeSS, though, courses and courses instances are in called Event in the interface, while this is not the same as the profile in schemas.org.
 It works to filter among all courses, webinars, symposia, congresses etc.